CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Method

-\paragraph{Architecture:} Given a scene $S_t$ at timestamp $t$, we render an ego-centric observation image $I^t_c$ captured from camera pose $c$.
-The objective is to formulate a 3D representation of the image where we can perform a forecasting step that evolves the scene forward.
+\paragraph{Architecture:} We assume that the model follows a Markovian process, and thus each belief state only depends on the previous.
+Given a scene $S_t$ at timestamp $t$, we have an ego-centric observation image $I^t_c$ captured from camera pose $c$.
+The objective is to formulate a 3D representation of the image that holds implicit probability distributions of the possible states, where we can perform a forecasting step that evolves the scene forward.
+Here, the POMDP can be seen as an MDP in belief space~\cite{KAELBLING199899}.
 To achieve this, we utilize a radiance field conditioned on latent variable $z$ sampled from the posterior distribution $q_{\phi}(z | I_{c}^{t})$.
 Now, to learn the posterior, we utilize PC-VAE.
 We construct an encoder using convolutional layers and a pre-trained ViT on ImageNet \cite{dosovitskiy2021image}.
 The encoder learns a mapping from the image space to a Gaussian distributed latent space $ q_\phi (z|I^t_c) = \mathcal{N}(\mu,\sigma^2)$ parametrized by mean $\mu$ and variance $\sigma^2$.
 The decoder, $p(I|z,c)$, conditioned on camera pose $c$, maps the latent $z \sim \mathcal{N}(\mu,\sigma^2)$ into the image space $I$.
 This helps the encoder to generate latents that are invariant to the camera pose $c$.

 To enable 3D scene modeling, we employ Instant-NGP~\cite{muller2022instant}, which incorporates a hash grid and an occupancy grid to enhance computation efficiency.
 Additionally, a smaller multilayer perceptron (MLP), $F_\theta(z)$ can be utilized to model the density and appearance, given by: